xX1bumblebee1Xx/MagicCauldrons/README.md

 - Nether Wart

 <b>AbilityStealer</b><br>
-Description: Allows you to steal the abilities of mobs you kill (Only supports Bat,Ocelot,Sheep and Chicken)
+Description: Allows you to steal the abilities of mobs you kill (Only supports Bat,Ocelot,Sheep and Chicken and only applies the abilities if you are holding the wand)
 Recipe:
 - Nether Start
 - Redstone Dust